 You’ve probably heard of the infamous ruin bars in Budapest.
 These edgy, artistic spaces have become a staple of the city’s nightlife and cultural scene.

 The most famous of the ruin pubs are probably as well-known as the most famous sightseeing attractions in the city, and night after night they draw crowds of locals and tourists alike.
 It’s no wonder then that any good tourist guide offers a selection of ruin bars in Budapest for you to explore!

-Once upon a time Aquincum was a large settlement, adorned with mosaics and complete with an amphitheater.
+Once upon a time, Aquincum was a large settlement, adorned with mosaics and complete with an amphitheater.
 Today, it is a public museum showcasing the ruins of this ancient town.
-Each year, Aquincum museum hosts a small festival including Roman-inspired theatre performances (and gladiators!).
-So, this is a Budapest attraction well worth investigating, especially if you happen to be the city in time for the festival!
+Each year, Aquincum Museum hosts a small festival including Roman-inspired theatre performances (and gladiators!).
+So, this is a Budapest attraction well worth investigating, especially if you happen to be in the city in time for the festival!